 UI element states and attributes

-- Here, all the attributes of the selected UI element are displayed.
+- All the attributes of the selected UI element appear in this area.

 Screenshot of validation UI element